-The CMVP makes no statement as to the correct operation of the Module or the security strengths of the generated keys when the module is ported to an operational environment that is not listed on the validation certificate.
+The CMVP makes no statement as to the correct operation of the Module or the security strengths of the generated keys when the specific operational environment is not listed on the validation certificate.

 7 Mitigation of other Attacks

 The module is not designed to mitigate against attacks which are outside of the scope of FIPS 140-2.